SelmaKhelili/DashboardLaravel/README.md

 ```
 You will get a url like that looks like this http://127.0.0.1:8000/
 Click on the URL you see in your terminal to view your project

-Remember taht you can only view your routes so in this case add calendar/index to that URL to enter the view of the calendar
+* Remember that you can only view your routes so in this case add calendar/index to that URL to enter the view of the calendar

 ## Conclusion
 Thank you for reading and good luck !